 - 2Range, battery & chargingDecent range and rapid-charging capability mean the Volkswagen ID.4 is a practical electric car to own

-- 4Electric motor, drive & performance - currently readingPunchy electric motor delivers excellent performance and the ID.4 is relaxing to drive
+- 4Performance, motor & drive - currently readingPunchy electric motors deliver excellent performance, but the ID.4 can be very relaxing to drive, too

 - 5Interior, dashboard & comfortInterior quality could be better, but the ID.4 is packed with the latest technology and is very well equipped